notaryproject/notaryproject.dev/content/en/blog/2021/announcing-notation-alpha1.md

 - Multiple signatures per artifact, enabling the originating vendor signature, public registry certification and user/environment signatures
 - Signature persistance within an [OCI Artifact][oci-artifacts] enabled, [distribution-spec][oci-distribution] based registry, with [oras artifacts spec][oras-artifacts] enhancements
 - Air-gapped environments, where the originating registry of content is not accessible
-- Artifact and signature copying within and across [OCI Artifact][oci-artifacts] enabled, [distribution-spec][distribution-spec] based registries
+- Artifact and signature copying within and across [OCI Artifact][oci-artifacts] enabled, [distribution-spec][oci-distribution] based registries
 - Verification of signatures, through a configuration based policy

-Future versions of Notary v2 will support:
+Future versions of Notation will include:

 - Key hierarchies and delegation
 - Key revocation, including private and air-gapped registries